-Continue clapping firmly and steadily, but not too hard, for about 3–5 minutes in each area.
+Continue clapping firmly and steadily, but not too hard, for about 3 to 5 minutes in each area.

 You can also use other airway clearance devices, such as a vest, to get a similar effect.
 The vest is attached to an air generator that causes gentle, continuous vibration.
 The motion vibrates the chest to loosen mucus.
 Oscillating positive expiratory pressure (PEP) is another technique.
 With PEP, your child may use one of a variety of devices to blow air all the way out, while the device creates air waves to help break up the thick mucus.
 You can ask your child’s doctor or physical or respiratory therapist about these options.

 Coughing clears mucus out of the lungs.
 If your child is older, have him or her cough after you clap on each area.
 Don’t resume clapping until your child has stopped coughing.
 To get your child to cough, have your child do this: